Friendship Stress Buffering in Young People with Childhood Adversity

 For my fourth PhD project, I analyzed longitudinal behavioral data from the same UK sample of young people with childhood adversity (see #3), but this time to investigate how the COVID-19 pandemic impacted their mental health alongside friendship buffering effects on their symptomatology.
 To highlight a few of our key findings, we showed that compared to pre-pandemic baseline levels depressive symptoms significantly increased during the pandemic.
 We also showed that across four assessment timepoints, greater perceived friendship quality was associated with lower levels of depressive symptoms.
 In fact, high-quality friendship support before the pandemic buffered depressive symptoms during the pandemic through reducing perceived stress.

-Published at Development and Psychopathology.
+Published in Development and Psychopathology.

 For my final PhD project, I analyzed cross-sectional behavioral data to investigate the role of friendship support in buffering perceived stress and depressive symptoms, as well as its relationship with autobiographical memory specificity, in 100 young people (aged 18-24) with childhood adversity.
 While more severe childhood adversity was linked to higher levels of depressive symptoms, stronger friendship support was associated with lower perceived stress and fewer depressive symptoms.
 However, friendship support did not appear to influence autobiographical memory specificity.